Skip to content

 • index_element[1][2] means the second interface, third field (protocol_status), changed from "up" to "down".

-This shows exactly which interface and fields changed between the two results.
+This shows exactly which interface and fields changed between the two snapshots.